 Courses in the history of illustration have been integral to each of Tinkelman’s programs.
 “I began bringing illustration history into the classroom in 1966 because I would be doing a critique and making reference to specific artists, but my students did not know their names or their work,” he said.
 “I maintained an extensive reference file of tearsheets, and reproducing them as slides made it possible to formalize lectures on all time periods aspects of the field.”
 For Tinkelman, it has been gratifying to inspire consideration of the history of illustration at the university level and at the Norman Rockwell Museum, among many other institutions, as his presentations have gone a long way to raise public awareness of the history and impact of published art in America.

-Tinkelman’s mature style, elegant constructions in black and white that are methodically built with the strokes of his fine point pen, emerged as his working method of choice in about 1970.
-“One day I was drawing abstractly in a sketch pad, messing around with crosshatching” he recalled.
+Tinkelman’s mature style—elegant constructions in black and white that are methodically built with the strokes of his fine point pen—emerged as his working method of choice in about 1970.
+He recalled, “One day I was drawing abstractly in a sketch pad, messing around with crosshatching.”
 He had a photograph of his favorite animal, the rhinoceros, in front of him, and began a drawing of the rhino in the same technique.
 It ultimately won a Society of Illustrators Gold Medal, and attracted a series of compelling assignments that lent themselves to this particular way of working.
-He received assignments from The New York Times, The Washington Post, and the Atlantic Monthly, among others, and began a series of book jackets illuminating a subject he had always enjoyed—the western.
+He received assignments from The New York Times, The Washington Post, and the Atlantic Monthly, among others, and began a series of book jackets illuminating a subject he had always enjoyed—the Western.

 For more than six decades, the graphic beauty of Tinkelman’s art has captivated us, garnering awards and accolades in publication and on the walls of galleries and museums.
 His compelling subject matter continues to be inspired by his personal observations, interests, and experiences, and by the memories that were so much a part of his youth—baseball, gleaming 1950s cars, long afternoons at the movies, and summers spent enjoying the boardwalk and surf and Coney Island.
 “The astonishing fact is that I have gone through life making art for a living.
 I still don’t believe it but it’s happened, and I couldn’t have imagined it any other way.”

-Baseball, Rodeos, and Automobiles: The Art of Murray Tinkelman, was mounted at the Norman Rockwell Museum from March 20 through June 14, 2014, and on June 11, 2014, the artist was presented with the Norman Rockwell Museum's 2014 Artist Laureate Award.
-He is a member of the Museum's Board of Trusttes.
+Baseball, Rodeos, and Automobiles: The Art of Murray Tinkelman, was exhibited at the Norman Rockwell Museum from March 20 through June 14, 2014, and on June 11, 2014, the artist was presented with the Norman Rockwell Museum's 2014 Artist Laureate Award.
+He was a member of the Museum's Board of Trustees.

 Stephanie Plunkett, Deputy Director/Chief Curator, Norman Rockwell Museum